Darnxd/internship-task/README.md

 - Identify different types of traffic, such as HTTP, DNS, and others, and understand what they mean.
 - Learn how to spot unusual or suspicious traffic that might indicate a security threat.

+4. Document Findings:
+o A summary of the network threats you researched. o The security measures you implemented and why. o Screenshots or descriptions of the traffic you captured with Wireshark. o A discussion on how these basic security measures help protect the network.